Premium Southern Africa

 Why we love it

 Seek out the Big Five of Africa – lion, elephant, buffalo, leopard and rhino with two full days in South Africa’s biggest reserve, Kruger National Park, in 4x4s with an expert local guide., Visit the thundering Victoria Falls, one of the world's most spectacular natural wonders.
-Admire their power then return to your comfortable lodge boasting magnificent views of uninterrupted wilderness., Spot Chobe National Park's abundance of wildlife and the world’s highest concentration of elephants from multiple vantage points with an early morning 4x4 Game Drive, and an afternoon boat cruise along the picturesque Chobe River., Spend three spectacular nights in touch with nature at your lodge Feature Stay in a private reserve within the Greater Kruger Region.
-Sleep in comfortable chalets with outdoor showers, and private terraces connected by wooden pathways through the bush., Enjoy a small and intimate sunset river cruise on the Zambezi River, a Premium Exclusive Experience.
-A private chef will prepare canapes and drinks as your boat navigates the islands above the thundering Victoria Falls., By travelling on this trip, you’ll directly support our Intrepid Foundation partner, Helping Rhinos.
+Admire their power then return to your comfortable lodge boasting magnificent views of uninterrupted wilderness., Spot Chobe National Park's abundance of wildlife and the world’s highest concentration of elephants from multiple vantage points with an early morning 4x4 Game Drive, and an afternoon boat cruise along the picturesque Chobe River., Spend three spectacular nights in touch with nature at your lodge Feature Stay within Kruger National Park.
+The Mdluli Safari Lodge is dedicated to sustainability and conservation, with their very own anti-poaching unit and partnership with the local Mdluli Community., Enjoy a small and intimate sunset dinner cruise on the Zambezi River, a Premium Exclusive Experience.
+A private chef will prepare dinner as your boat navigates the islands above the thundering Victoria Falls., By travelling on this trip, you’ll directly support our Intrepid Foundation partner, Helping Rhinos.
 Donations support their all-female ranger program in South Africa, which specialises in fighting wildlife crimes and protecting rhinos, and other critically endangered animals, from poachers.

 Is this trip right for me?